stephenh/stephenh.github.com/_posts/2014-02-12-spark-patterns.markdown

 My only (minor) complaint here is that Scala's type aliases are just symbolic, in that if both `UserId` and `ClientId` are really strings, you can pass in a `UserId` variable where the type signature is actually `ClientId` and the compiler will not complain.
 They probably have a good reason for this, but it actually surprised me--I would have assumed it would not be allowed.

+**Update 2/15/2014:** Josh Carver, another Bizo dev, pointed at using [this type tag approach](https://gist.github.com/jcarver989/2fbb1ee926f57373aac5) as a more type-safe way of doing aliases.
+We are probably going to try it out and see how it goes.

 Liberal use of `collect`
 ------------------------